Sharp preasymptotic error bounds for the Helmholtz $h$-FEM: Introduction

-Theorem \ref{thm:ep_abs} includes the result that the sequence of Galerkin solutions are quasioptimal with constant independent of $k$ if $\eta(\cH_h)$ is sufficiently small -- with this the so-called \emph{asymptotic regime} (see the discussion in \S\ref{sec:discussion}).
+The bound \eqref{eq:H1bound_abs} implies the result that the sequence of Galerkin solutions are quasioptimal if $\eta(\cH_h)$ is sufficiently small -- with this the so-called \emph{asymptotic regime}.
+Theorem \ref{thm:ep_abs}, however, holds under the less-restrictive condition that $\eta(\cH_h)\|I-\Pi_h\|_{\Zspace_{\ell+1}\to \mathcal{H}}$ be small (i.e., the condition \eqref{eq:threshold_abs}), and so is valid in part of the preasymptotic regime.